eCommerce Content Marketing Strategies in 2021

 Step 2: Finding the right content

+Next we can use the QuestionDB tool to see what sub-topics and questions people might be interested in for the “wedding ring” topic.
 Already this is giving us an idea of the type of questions and product features potential customers care about.

 Hopefully, by now you have a decent sized list of questions, problems, and topics that your target audience is interested in that you can use to start building your content.